Lumexralph/portfolio_site/content/blog/cli-tool.md

 type: "post"
 ---

 I have always loved how Unix/Linux tools work when using them in the terminal.
-This always makes me want to try out how building it will look, I had reasons to build a CLI tool with Python which I used to start up any project with Git initialized some time ago [ws](https://github.com/Lumexralph/wset), it doesn't do much.
-Recently, I got the inspiration to build a multipurpose unit-converter CLI tool taking the inspiration from Google's unit converter <put a picture of it>, I had to move away from my terminal often to do some conversions and I thought if I had a tool that will avoid leaving the terminal and maintain my focus, this led to creating uconv - style it, make it bold.
+I had reasons to build a CLI tool with Python which I used to start up any project with Git initialized some time ago [ws](https://github.com/Lumexralph/wset), it doesn't do much.
+Recently, I got the inspiration to build a multipurpose unit-converter CLI tool taking the inspiration from Google's unit converter, I had to move away from my terminal often to do some conversions and I thought if I had a tool that will avoid leaving the terminal and maintain my focus, this led to creating `uconv `.

->   A command-line interface (CLI) processes commands to a computer program in the form of lines of text.
+>A command-line interface (CLI) processes commands to a computer program in the form of lines of text.
 The program which handles the interface is called a command-line interpreter or command-line processor.
 Operating systems implement a command-line interface in a shell for interactive access to operating system functions or services.
-Such access was primarily provided to users by computer terminals starting in the mid-1960s, and continued to be used throughout the 1970s and 1980s on VAX/VMS, Unix systems and personal computer systems including DOS, CP/M and Apple DOS.
+Such access was primarily provided to users by computer terminals starting in the mid-1960s, and continued to be used throughout the 1970s and 1980s till today on Windows, Unix systems and personal computer systems.

 Source [Wikipedia](https://en.wikipedia.org/wiki/Command-line_interface)